Opel Diplomat: Diplomat B (1969–1977)

-Opel continued the production until 1977 but found little success in the market: only 61,559 KAD cars were built from March 1969 to late 1977 (of which 4,976 Kapitäns, about 33,000 Admirals and about 23,500 Diplomats).
-They were superseded in 1978 by the new Opel Senator of a somewhat reduced size and more modern, European styling.
+Opel continued the production until 1977 but found little success in the market, as it was competing against established premium brands in its domestic market such as Mercedes-Benz, BMW and Auto Union-NSU (later Audi), and as a consequence only 61,559 KAD cars were built from March 1969 to late 1977 (of which 4,976 Kapitäns, about 33,000 Admirals and about 23,500 Diplomats).
+Opel's British sister company Vauxhall had already abandoned the large executive segment when it discontinued its own Cresta/Viscount model in 1972.
+A joint model programme between the two marques saw the Diplomat superseded in 1978 by the new Senator/Monza/Royale (of a somewhat reduced size - being based on a stretched version of the Rekord E - and featuring more modern, European styling, that would act as the flagship for both GM's European brands).

-In the early 1970s, GM considered the use of Opel Diplomat as the basis of forthcoming first generation Cadillac Seville.
-However, the precise panel gap tolerance found in Diplomat was beyond what the GM North American manufacturing plants could do without extensive and expensive changes to the sheetmetal stamping and welding process.
+In the early 1970s GM considered the use of Opel Diplomat as the basis of forthcoming first generation Cadillac Seville.
+But the precise panel gap tolerance found in Diplomat was beyond what the GM North American manufacturing plants could do without extensive and expensive changes to the sheetmetal stamping and welding process.

-The Diplomat V8 furnished the technical base for the Bitter CD, a limited-production GT.
-The production of the handbuilt German car used the foolproof chassis, drivetrain, mechanicals, and even the dashboard of the Opel Diplomat.
-Bitter's enterprise of providing exotic car looks with Opel innards came to an end in the early eighties, when the Opel Diplomat chassis was no longer available to buy from Opel.
+The Diplomat V8 served as the technical base for the Bitter CD, a limited-production GT based on the design of an earlier Opel concept shown in 1969.
+The production of the handbuilt German car used the chassis, drivetrain, mechanicals, and dashboard of the Diplomat.
+Production of the CD came to an end in the early eighties, when the Diplomat chassis was no longer available to buy from Opel.

+The 'Diplomat' name was resurrected in the early 1990s by both Opel and Vauxhall as an upscale trim level on both the Vectra A/Cavalier and Omega A/Carlton – positioned above the traditional 'CD' luxury trim level.
+'Diplomat' has also made sporadic appearances as a special edition name on Opel/Vauxhall cars over the decades since.

+In Brazil, the name 'Diplomata' (Diplomat in Portuguese) was used from 1980 to 1992 for the luxury version of the locally built Rekord C Chevrolet Opala.